The cost of an asset, including the cost to put it in

 Food and Drug Administration Amendments Act (FDAAA) of 2007 (P.L.
 110-85) to

-refer to the entity or individual who is responsible for registering a
+refer to the entity or individual who is responsible under FDAAA for registering a

-clinical investigation and submitting clinical trial information to the
+clinical trial and submitting clinical trial information to

 An application that has been previously submitted, but was